AdhamMasoud/QuickTick/README.md

 ✅ Mark Tasks as Complete
 Click on a task to mark it as completed.
 It will get a strike-through style.

+🖊️ Edit Tasks
+Click the edit icon or double-click a task to modify its text.

 🗑️ Delete Tasks
 Click the trash icon next to a task to delete it from the list.